Reception Body Management Unit 2 Lesson 5

 See Example below

-- Line up a group behind each station.
+- Line up a group of children behind each assault course station.

-- Children should complete the assault course one at a time and return to the back of their line.
+- When they finish, they return to the back of their group’s line.

-- Once everyone has completed their station, rotate the groups to the next one.
+- Once everyone in the group has had a turn, rotate the groups to a new station.